 A number of obligations can give rise to claims and disputes, as well as financial and reputational risk.
-Commercial item contractors have to analyze and document their pricing practices, alter the way that some portions of their business operate, better understand and manage their subcontractors and supply chain, monitor their sales and pricing practices on an ongoing basis, meet various reporting obligations, and possibly even change how they manage their commercial business.
+Commercial item contractors have to analyze and document their pricing practices.
+Sometimes, they need to alter the way they operate and monitor their subcontractors and supply chain.
+They also may need to monitor sales/pricing practices differently, change how they report or how they manage their commercial business.

 GSA and VA Schedules offer a simplified contracting alternative, opening the door to vast opportunities.
 However, proposing and administering these types of contracts can be arduous and complex, with unique and often misunderstood risks.

 For 15 years, Baker Tilly has helped companies from a wide variety of industries manage their federal government businesses in an efficient and profitable manner.
 In the last five years alone, Baker Tilly consultants have logged more than 100,000 hours working with companies selling commercial products and services to the federal government.